Richard B. Russell Library for Political Research and Studies: Exhibits

 Dedicated to sharing information about Georgia's modern political life and culture, the Russell Library develops exhibits that engage with the past, present, and future.
-Visitors can explore interactive kiosks with access to oral history interviews, historical film, video, and sound recordings.
-Artist Art Rosenbaum's mural Doors is a centerpiece of the Russell Library exhibit space, featuring a panoramic view of Georgia's past and present.
+Artist Art Rosenbaum's mural Doors is the centerpiece of the Russell Library gallery, featuring a panoramic view of Georgia history since 1900.

 The exhibit space features a replica of the office of Senator Richard B. Russell Jr. It provides a representation of the senator's Washington office that includes much of his original furniture, photographs, books, and memorabilia.

 The curatorial staff at the Russell Library researches, develops, and fabricates exhibits in consultation with scholars and community experts.
 The Russell Library also develops online exhibits to complement exhibits on physical display in the gallery space.
-The exhibits are open during normal business hours, and group tours are available every Tuesday at 2 p.m. and upon request.

 Collections

 Library holdings complement course work in history, political science, international affairs, social sciences education, sociology, law, journalism, speech communication, economics, and environmental studies.
 Research strengths include the U.S. Congress, national defense, foreign policy, civil rights, jurisprudence, agricultural economics and land use, public works, and public policy formation.

-Russell Library holdings include the documents of notable politicians such as Governors Sonny Perdue, Zell Miller, Carl Sanders, Ernest Vandiver, Ellis Arnall, Lester Maddox and Jimmy Carter, as well as Max Cleland, Mack Mattingly, Buddy Darden, J. Roy Rowland, Bo Callaway, and Don Johnson.
+Russell Library holdings include the documents of politicians such as Governors Sonny Perdue, Zell Miller, Carl Sanders, Ernest Vandiver, Ellis Arnall, Lester Maddox, and Jimmy Carter, as well as Max Cleland, Mack Mattingly, Buddy Darden, J. Roy Rowland, Bo Callaway, and Don Johnson.